bahmutov/boggle/README.md

     // ignore any warnings
     boggle "ABCD EFGH IJKL MNOP"

-The spaces between letters are options, it could be single string with 16 characters.
+The spaces between letters are optional, it could be single string with 16 characters.
 In this case, you don't need quotes:

     boggle ABCDEFGHIJKLMNOP

-Case does not matter, it will be converted to lowercase.
+Case does not matter, characters will be converted to lowercase.

 ## Main logic

-The algorithm iterates over the 2D grid, trying to walk depth first, while possible (including diagonally, but not visiting same cell more than once).
+The algorithm iterates over the 2D grid, trying to walk depth first, including diagonally, but not visiting same cell more than once.
 At each step, the accumulated string is checked against the dictionary.
-Walking stops and the algorithm backtracks to previous depth if the string is no longer a valid word or valid word prefix.
+Walking stops and the algorithm backtracks to previous depth level if the string is no longer a valid word or valid word prefix.

     // src/boggle.js